tmutmu1/WeatherUNet/WeatherTiles/README.md

 ## How I personally downloaded the data
 Steps:
-run sh buildit.it
+1. run sh buildit.it
-change path of runit
+2. change path of runit
-run sh runit.it:
+3. run sh runit.it:
-	cd into Users, then your user, than wherever this project is located run ./download_year_mrms.sh for a little bit
+4. cd into Users, then your user, than wherever this project is located
+5. run ./download_year_mrms.sh for a little bit
+6. If process_year.sh is not exectuable run chmod +x process_year.sh
+7. run ./process_year.sh
-	If process_year.sh is not exectuable run chmod +x process_year.sh run ./process_year.sh go into jupyter lab and run crop_and_resize_copy.ipynb, make sure to change the path
+8. Exit runit.sh and go into jupyter lab and run crop_and_resize_copy.ipynb, make sure to change the path

 # WeatherTileExamples